logo

 headers=None, status_code=HTTP_OK)

-data: str, bytes, generator
+data: str, bytes, dict, list, None or generator

 Returned value as response body.
+Each type of data returns different response type:

 content_type: str